luc-hens/luc-hens.github.io/written-work.md

 Abstracts never refer to tables or figures.
 Abstracts don't cite sources.

 Abstracts are double spaced, not indented, in a single paragraph.
-In a short assignment (say, 10 pages or less) put the abstract on the title page (APA Style requires a new page for the abstract).
-In longer papers, put the abstract on a separate page (numbered page 2).

 In business or consultancy reports abstracts are sometimes called executive summaries; in that case, the language is usually non-technical, and the abstract emphasizes the practical meaning of the results for the decision maker.

 For assignments consisting of a series of short textbook problems don't include an abstract.
 (If in doubt, ask me.)

-## Include JEL subject codes
+## Include JEL subject codes (only in a master's thesis or a PhD dissertation)

+(This is a departure from APA Style)

 <!-- (For papers in my economics classes but not in STA101 Introduction to Statistics.) -->
 Thanks to keywords or subject descriptors, a researcher can locate papers on a particular subject by searching a bibliographical database (such as EconLit) by keyword or subject descriptor.
 That's why most academic journals require their authors to assign subject descriptors to their own paper.
 Most economics journals require authors to describe their subject by two- digit Journal of Economic Literature (JEL) classification codes: a letter for the field and two digits for the subfield, e.g., a paper about national income accounts is classified under E01).
-See for instance the *Quarterly Journal of Economics*: <a href="http://economics.mit.edu/files/8897">sample paper</a>).
-The list of JEL subject descriptors is here: <a href="https://www.aeaweb.org/jel/guide/jel.php">link</a>).
+See for instance the *Quarterly Journal of Economics*: [example](http://economics.mit.edu/files/8897).
+The list of JEL subject descriptors is [here](https://www.aeaweb.org/jel/guide/jel.php).
 At the end of the abstract you should include two or three appropriate JEL subject descriptors describing the subject of your paper (e.g.: *JEL* classification codes: C21, L62).

 ## Start with an introduction

 The body of a report starts on page 2 with the title (centered) followed by the introduction.
-In APA Style the introduction has no heading or label, so don't type "Introduction" as the heading.
+In APA Style the introduction has no heading or label, so don't type "Introduction" as the heading (unless you number the sections).

 "The body of a paper opens with an introduction that presents the specific problem under study and describes the research strategy" (American Psychological Association, 2001, pp. 15-16).
 Remember that your report should be self-contained:  when you report the solution of a textbook problem or internet exercise, don't assume that the reader has read the problem, but provide the reader in your introduction with all information necessary to understand the context of the problem.
 Don't cite the question or problem verbatim in your paper; instead, summarize the main givens from a problem in a short, declarative section of the introduction.
 Document the source of the givens (usually a textbook or a textbook web site) using APA style author-year citation and include the source in the list of references.

 ## Report method and results.
 Discuss the results

 Your report should clearly explain the technical details (method, data) of how you obtained your results, and their exact interpretation.
-These sections should seamlessly integrate text, equations, tables, and figures in a narrative.
+The text should seamlessly integrate text, equations, tables, and figures in a narrative.
-In a short worked problem (of, say, five pages or less) titled subsections may not be necessary; just start a new paragraph.

 ## Pay attention to punctuation